 Always surveying the campus for potential candidates to compliment her quest, Alina had methodically, over time, tried out different players for the part.
-She had become quite well versed in the art of capturing a man’s attention and currently, Professor Upton was her prime target.
+She had become quite well versed in the art of capturing and retaining a man’s attention and currently, Professor Upton was her prime target.

 “My hands are tied Mark.
 I simply cannot justify upping the construction loan on the beach house.
 I know you are in the middle of the project, but your changes and embellishments have taken you way over budget.
 Without selling your residence or raising some capital elsewhere, you simply do not qualify for the increase you desire.
 I understand it’s too late to scale down, but it’s just the way things are today.
 Possibly you might find another partner?
 It just can’t be us.
 I’m so sorry.”

 Professor Clifton walked toward his three year old Audi, eyes fixed on the Fall leaves submerged amongst the mini lakes in the parking lot.
 What would he tell Alina who was waiting in the car purveying the artists renderings of the 3800 square foot beachfront “craftsman” at Cannon Beach.
 The foundation almost complete, her nesting instincts and plans for “interior design meets family” were exponentially kicking in.
-She thought of everything she had endured to get to this point and was becoming increasingly solidified in her belief that Professor Clifton could be the one to deliver the happy ending to her life’s quest.
+She thought of everything she had endured to get to this point and was becoming increasingly solidified in her belief that Professor Clifton would be the one to deliver the happy ending to her life’s plan.

 “And then there were Four”